Business, Computing & Media Department

 Within this course pupils will develop their understanding of how the business world operates – current affairs and the day to day life of how a business functions.
 The course gives pupils the opportunity to explore ideas and scenarios, in a creative way based on the business world.

-Pupils will leave Abbey Park with the knowledge and skills of all things computing including programming, cyber security and networks.
+Pupils will leave Abbey Park with effective computer knowledge and skills including programming, cyber security and networks.
 Computer Science also allows pupils to explore the topical issues surrounding ethics, environmental and legal implications of computing – all are areas of significance as our lives are digitally tracked in our use of apps and systems.

-The media influences our daily choices subconsciously and this course allows pupils to explore the tricks of the media trade while analysing the power of colour, image, text and influence.
+The media, consciously and subconsciously, influences our daily choices and this course allows pupils to explore the tricks of the media trade while analysing the power of colour, image, text and influence.
 This course focusses on analysing set products as well as the pupils creating their own product (30% of their final grade).

 KS3 and KS4 Business, Computing and Media Curriculum Maps